MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

 **cordova-plugin-mfp-fips**
 The `cordova-plugin-mfp-fips` plug-in enables FIPS related features.
 For more information about FIPS, see the [user documentation topic for FIPS](http://www-01.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html).

+**cordova-plugin-mfp-encrypt-utils**
+The `cordova-plugin-mfp-encrypt-utils` plug-in provides encryption functions.
+For more information about encryption functions, see the [user documentation topic for FIPS](http://www-01.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html).

 In this tutorial you will learn how to add the MobileFirst SDK to either a new or existing Cordova application created with Apache Cordova, Ionic or other thirdy-party tool.
 You will also learn how to configure the MobileFirst Server to recognize the application, as well as find information about the MobileFirst configuration files that are changed in the project.

 **Prerequisites:**

 - Apache Cordova CLI and MobileFirst Developer CLI installed on the developer workstation.
-- *Optional* MobileFirst Server to run a locally.
+- *Optional* MobileFirst Server to run locally.
 - Make sure you have read the [Setting up your MobileFirst development environment](../../setting-up-the-mobilefirst-development-environment) tutorial.

 #### Jump to: